The controller server errors are logged in

 The primary file you may want to add to

 /var/lib/awx/.ssh, if your playbooks need to use keys or settings defined there.

 The above fields can be found in the Jobs Settings window:

 By default, the controller only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
 To see all of your VPC instances, perform the following steps:

 Click on the group that has the Source set to AWS, and click on the Source tab.

 Source Variables box, enter:

 Next, save and then trigger an update of the group.
 Once this is done, you should be able to see all of your VPC instances.

-If you receive the message “Skipping: No Hosts Matched” when you are trying to run a playbook through Tower, here are a few things to check:
+If you receive the message "Skipping: No Hosts Matched" when you are trying to run a playbook through the controller, here are a few things to check: